drs-az/RxTracker/README.md

 - **Vitals recording** – capture systolic and diastolic blood pressure and heart rate each day.
 - **History tracker** – view past medication logs and simple line charts for blood pressure and heart rate.
-Charts can be downloaded as PNG images.
+Charts can be downloaded as PNG images, and readings can be exported as CSV files.
 - **Offline capable** – a service worker caches the HTML, CSS, JS and icons so the app continues to run without a network connection.
 - **Automatic JSON backups** – whenever data is saved, a JSON snapshot of all